User Guide

 Note: You cannot have both startup modes active at the same time.
 Enabling one automatically disables the other, ensuring your profiles and snap layouts never conflict.

-6. Auto Save
+6. Auto Save & Auto-Restore

-When Auto Save to Profile is enabled (from the tray menu), PositionPro saves a window's position every time that window closes.
+When enabled, PositionPro saves a window's position every time that window closes.
 This means the active profile is constantly kept up to date without you having to remember to save manually.

 This is handy if you tend to close and reopen the same apps throughout the day.
 The next time you open them, they'll go right back where they were.